ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 Understanding the true environmental cost of AI-generated content may enable organisations to make strategic decisions regarding the model they use, and how they use it.

-### What are the solutions to reduce our carbon footprint? ###
+### What are some solutions to reduce our carbon footprint? ###

 There are many aspects of our content consumption lie beyond individual and organisation control, as the energy manufacturing and powering our devices and data centres heavily relies on fossil fuels.
 However awareness that everything we do digitally has a carbon footprint serves as a starting point for a wider reflection.
+Furthermore, a carbon footprint reducing effort is often linked with cost savings

 An article by [WIRED](https://www.wired.com/story/youtube-digital-waste-interaction-design/) reports:

 > YouTube's annual carbon footprint is about 10Mt CO2e (Million Metric tons of carbon dioxide equivalent), according to researchers — about the output of a city the size of Glasgow.
 But it doesn't have to be that way, with a few easy design changes easily slashing that footprint by applying Sustainable Interaction Design.

 - Smarter web design to optimising websites so users find information quickly.
+- Strategic deployment of CDNs can reduce energy use by minimiing the physical distance data travels.
+- Selecting CDN providers with strong environmental policies and a commitment to renewable energy

-Practical steps you can take:
+Other practical steps us as individuals can take:

 - Switch to a greener energy provider for you home or office
 - Choose an [eco-friendly search engine](https://www.choose-greener.com/eco-friendly-search-engines/) that offsets or minimise its carbon footprint
-- Unsubscribe unwanted emails as each email has a carbon footprint.
-According to English researcher and writer on carbon footprinting [Mike Berners-Lee](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf):
+- Unsubscribe unwanted emails as each email has a carbon footprint ([3kg CO2e per year per person, or 12 million tonnes CO2e globally](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf))
-> In 2019, the average email user received about 75 emails per day (of which 41 were spam).
-If you received this number, with all the non-spam being emails that take the sender just 10 seconds to write and you a mere 5 seconds to read, then the carbon footprint of writing, sending and reading would be around 3kg CO2e per year, or 12 million tonnes CO2e globally.
 - Regularly delete the media you no longer need: films, videos and photos accumulate quickly and take up storage
 - Reflect on your social media habits
 - Question the need for AI support.
 When using AI chatbots, consult our [guide](https://www.techcarbonstandard.org/guides/reduce-ai-emissions), which contains information on prompt engineering and other strategies to minimise emissions.